 She recommends starting off by working the attachment in circular motions around the entire head first.
 Next, turn off your dryer, place ends into the diffuser, and turn on a low heat setting.
 Hold hair in place for about a minute and turn off your dryer.
 Repeat the process until your mane is fully dry.
 Finish by flipping your head over to give your hair more height and maximum lift at the roots.

-Although diffusing can lead to fluffy, voluminous curls, poor technique can create a frizzy disaster on your head.
+Although diffusing can lead to fluffy, voluminous curls, poor technique can create a whole lot of frizziness on your head.
 Tousle your mane too much, and you could risk frizzing out your curls.
 Even worse, keeping your hair cupped into your diffuser for too long can misshape your curl pattern.

 "You want to avoid disturbing your curls as much as you can, with your hands or the diffuser, otherwise you’ll end up with lots of frizz," Emilio warns.
 Once the hair is fully dry then you can fluff away."